peteweb/add-xcode-ui-tests/README.md

 If you use NativeScript, Appcelerator Titanium or any other 'cross compile' platform solution, you'll already know that some things are fantastically easy for you to do (such as write one set of logic for multiple platforms), but others (such as writing reliable automated tests) can be a minefield.

-In most cases for iOS development with these solutions, XCode projects are built 'on the fly', meaning at your project file today, won't be the same as your project file tomorrow.
+In most cases for iOS development with these solutions, XCode projects are built 'on the fly', meaning at your project file today won't be the same as your project file tomorrow.

 This can make things like adding in UI Tests in swift, a complete nightmare.